Download App

 The 0.5x moment

-Walk to the farthest gate in the south concourse.
-Face the windows.
+Walk to the farthest gates in the south concourse.
+Face the floor-to-ceiling glass.
 Switch to 0.5x wide angle.
-Frame a departing aircraft against Lantau Peak — green, misty, rising behind the runway.
-The South China Sea stretches left.
-A Cathay Pacific A350 climbs into frame.
+Frame the exact moment a Cathay Pacific A350 rotates off the tarmac, its nose lifting against the sheer, mist-green verticality of Lantau Peak rising directly behind the runway, the South China Sea spreading away to the left.

 Hong Kong stamp